vueuse/head/README.md

 Used to modify the head of the document.
 You can call this function in any page or component.

-All values are reactive and supported ref and computed getter syntax.
+All values are reactive and support ref and computed getter syntax.

 #### Example